kissmetrics/km-support/_posts/2013-02-19-troubleshooting-identities.md

 When you call `identify` with our JS library when a person is anonymous, we automatically alias their anonymous ID with the given ID.
 This is related to the next section.

+<a name="2"></a>
-### You used our `alias` API call but the aliased ID does not appear when you search for it, or in the history of the person's Customer IDs.
+### 2. You used our `alias` API call but the aliased ID does not appear when you search for it, or in the history of the person's Customer IDs.

-* We can only show a person's aliases as long as we see an event attributed to that alias.
+* *We can only show a person's aliases as long as we see an event attributed to that alias.*

 Consider this example: